 What is classified as GBH within UK law?

 The following injuries are classified as GBH:

 - An injury resulting in permanent disability, loss of sensory function or visible disfigurement

-- Broken bones, including a fractured skull, compound fractures, broken cheek bone, jaw and ribs
+- Broken bones – including a fractured skull, compound fractures, broken cheekbone, jaw or ribs

 - Injuries that cause a substantial loss of blood